sebr/bhyve-home-assistant/README.md

 ## Sensor Entities

-`sensor` entities are automatically created for any device which has a battery level to report.
+A **battery** `sensor` entity is created for any device which has a battery level to report.

+A **zone state** `sensor` entity is created for each zone.
+This reports the state of the zone, for example `auto` or `off`.
+A zone may be switched to `off` either manually through the BHyve app, or may be automatically set when battery levels are too low to operate the device correctly.

 ## Binary Sensor Entities